cobbler/cobbler/docs/cobbler-conf/settings-yaml.rst

 default_virt_bridge
 ###################

 For libvirt based installs in Koan, if no virt-bridge is specified, which bridge do we try?
-For EL 4/5 hosts this should be ``xenbr0``, for all versions of Fedora, try ``virbr0``.
+For defauit libvirt NAT nework use "virbr0".
+For bridged networks, use bridge device name (e.g. "br0").
 This can be overridden on a per-profile basis or at the Koan command line though this saves typing to just set it here to the most common option.

-default: ``xenbr0``
+default: ``virbr0``

 default_virt_disk_driver
 ########################